matlockx/zipkin-cassandra/README.md

 ### Config

 All you need to do is to run the deploy.sh and change some of the parameters at the top of the file.
 At least you should have a look at the IP for your boot2docker vm (*DOCKER_DAEMON_HOST*).
+When you're not running boot2docker set it to localhost or whatever IP the docker daemon is running on.

 ### Run